Things To Do in Brighton

 9. Hove Beach Huts

 Ah, the iconic beach huts!
 The Hove side of the seafront is home to these cute and quirky painted wooden huts that are enjoyed throughout the summer by private owners.
 Although they’re the size of a typical garden shed, these tiny beachfront shacks go for upwards of £20,000 if you’re looking to buy one!
 If your pockets don’t stretch that deep, however, you can take a stroll and see them for yourselves for free!
-There are also some amazing places to eat in the morning, check out the best breakfasts in Brighton for your stay.
+There are also some amazing places to eat in the morning, check out the best breakfast in Brighton for your stay.

 10. Brighton Dome